Adult Volunteer Opportunities

 - Help families and school groups check-in and find their way around the Museum

-- Help children with open-ended painting activities
+- Help build creative thinking in children with open-ended painting activities

-- Lead collage-making projects with families
+- Lead collage-making projects with families that encourage imagination

 Behind the Scenes

-- Complete administrative projects
+- Complete administrative projects in several different departments

-- Build and maintain exhibits
+- Build and maintain exhibit components

 Contact Volunteering/Internships online or call 651-225-6046 to have an application mailed, emailed or faxed to you.